June 13, 2013: Eddy Cue takes the stand to defend Apple’s iBooks business strategy in an antitrust case against Cupertino regarding e-book pricing.

 In the end, as Jobs predicted, prices rose.
 Amazon remained the market leader by the time the case got to court, but the internet retailer’s dominance had fallen from 90% to 65%.
 Barnes & Noble had eked out 20%, while Apple’s percentage languished in the single digits.

 As the main negotiator for Apple, Cue’s testimony in the court case was considered a crucial piece of evidence.
-On the witness stand, Cue acknowledged that prices of some e-books rose after the iBooks Store opened.
+On the witness stand, the Apple exec acknowledged that prices of some e-books rose after the iBooks Store opened.
 However, he said this stemmed more from publishers’ unhappiness with Amazon than anything Apple did.

 He also said he didn’t know whether publishers were working together, but said, “if they talked together, I assumed it would be easier to get the deals done.”